The story of Save the Family

 - The establishment of allotments in order to provide families with healthy and sustainable produce.

-Today, Cotton Hall Farm is the main site of Save the Family.
-It has 32 self-contained units which house a number of families who are referred from across the UK, but who primarily come from the local areas of North Wales, Cheshire and the North West.
-The Joan Boswell Hall remains the base of Include Us Too, with the charity leasing Plas Bellin to a partner organisation undertaking similar services to Save the Family in Wales.
+Today, Cotton Hall is the main site of Save the Family.
+It has 26 self-contained units ranging from one bedroomed studio apartments to 4 bedroomed accomodation.
+All are available to house a number of families who are referred from across the UK, but who primarily come from the local areas of North Wales, Cheshire and the North West.